redbluesquare/DevOps-Course-Workshop-Module-11-Security/part_2.md

 It exposes one GET endpoint, WeatherForecast, which will return a randomly generated weather forecast for the next five days.
 As you'll be building on this code, it's recommended that you [fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) the repository like you did for workshops 7 and 8.

 You don't need to worry too much about what the code is doing for now, however you should be able to build and run the app.
+If you are running the app in GitPod, you should find these steps are run for you, and the relevant page has already opened.

+> If you are using GitPod and the page hasn't opened, follow the instructions below to run the app and visit the relevant page on the 5001 port with /swagger/index.html after the address.

 1. Run `dotnet build` from the terminal in the WeatherForecast folder.
 2. Run `dotnet run` from the terminal in the WeatherForecast folder.
 3. Go to <https://localhost:5001/swagger/index.html> in the browser.
 This loads a [Swagger UI](https://swagger.io/tools/swagger-ui/) page.

 Swagger UI is a useful tool to test API endpoints.
 To test this API click the "/WeatherForecast" row then "Try it out" then "Execute".
 You should then be able to see the response from the endpoint.

 ![Swagger UI](WeatherForecast/img/SwaggerUI.PNG)